- Social Events

 Juried by SNAG Exhibitions Planning Committee Hide

-*Disclaimer on Pop-Up Sales* (this applies to non-sanctioned SNAG events)
+*Disclaimer on Pop-Up Sales or Events* (this applies to all non-sanctioned SNAG events)

 The Society of North American Goldsmiths spends a lot of time, effort, and money to put together a conference each year.
 We are centered around our community coming together, learning, and furthering our field of metalsmithing and jewelry.
 We have created dynamic programming that allows participants to view, show, and sell work in a variety of displays.
 We are very proud of how our community comes together and supports each other.

-SNAG would like to take a moment to reinforce the hotel’s and SNAG’s policy of not allowing pop-up sales or shows in hotel rooms.
+SNAG would like to take a moment to reinforce the hotel’s and SNAG’s policy of not allowing pop-up sales or shows in hotel rooms, this includes large events in hotel rooms as well.
 SNAG signs a contract that states our members will not do this because of:

-- Noise – The Sheraton Hotel has a variety of guests with various sleeping needs and the extra noise of having large groups in your room can be disturbing to other hotel guests.
-The Sheraton asks that we respect this and do not host large group events in our hotel rooms without their prior knowledge.
+- Noise – The Portland Marriott Downtown Waterfront hotel has a variety of guests with various sleeping needs and the extra noise of having large groups in your room can be disturbing to other hotel guests.
+The Portland Marriott asks that we respect this and do not host large group events in our hotel rooms without their prior knowledge.

-- Security – Selling your work in a hotel room can lead to security and safety issues such as money and work being stolen, having strangers in your hotel room, etc.
+- Security – Selling your work or hosting an event in a hotel room can lead to security and safety issues such as money, work, and personal items being stolen, having strangers in your hotel room, etc.

 SNAG does purchase a business license and liability insurance for all who participate in conference sponsored events.
 If you are participating in any those events, you will be covered and SNAG will handle all sales transactions.
 If you have any questions or need clarification on any of this, please reach out to email@example.com.